michaelSkaro/michaelSkaro/README.md

 - 👋 Hi, I’m @michaelSkaro
-- 👀 I’m interested in understanding cloud based bioinformatics.
-I have  primarily worked on HPCs for past 8 years.
-I will be transitioning to primarily working in the cloud, this will present new challenges and opportunities for persoanl growth.
+- 👀 I’m a new father to Matteo Alexander Skaro
-- 🌱 I’m currently learning Spatial-omics and implmenting massively paralleled Nextflow pipelines.
-A short term goal will be re-implement familiar workflows in a new domain specific language, containerize and deploy them on a kubernetes.
-Possible Youtube tutorial incoming 👀 ?
+- 🌱 I’m currently learning Spatial-transcriptomics and implmenting massively paralleled Nextflow pipelines in my day to day research.
+A shoteo rt term goal will be re-implement familiar workflows in a new domain specific language, containerize and deploy them.
-- 💞️ I’ve finished up loose ends projects for 2023 and will be limiting side projects in 2024.
-My inbox is always open but I will have limited time this year.
+- 💞️ In 2025 I have two personal projects I am embarking on.
+First, I am interested in GPU acceleration of my omics pipelines.
+I have spen the last 8 months learning cloud informatics and have noticed the massive inefficencies in CPU only bioinformatics pipelines.
+Second, I will be incorperating emerging LLM annotations of single cell transcriptomics data sets into routine subworkflows in my single cell pipelines.
 - 📫 How to reach me: I am available by email. mskaro.ms@gmail.com or check out my linked in and shoot me a message.

 <!---